 Reason #2: Too many messages equals no message.

-Image sliders fall victim to banner blindness, and most people won’t pay attention to them, but even those who do can’t really get the message.
+Image carousels fall victim to banner blindness, and most people won’t pay attention to them, but even those who do can’t really get the message.

 A visitor lands on your site.
-They see a message on the slider and start reading: “This fall you get to…” Bam!
+They see a message on the carousel and start reading: “This fall you get to…” Bam!
 Gone.
-Often, the sliders are so fast that people can’t finish reading them, even if they want to.
+Often, the carousels move so fast that people can’t finish reading them, even if they want to.

 Focusing on a primary message and action is always more effective.